-In addition to the general requirements, all goats shall:
+In addition to the General Requirements, all goats must be:

-- Be free of any signs of "sore mouth". - Be free of clinical signs of active fungal (ringworm) infection. - Be identified with a registered tattoo or an official USDA premise ID tag (Scrapie Tag).
-Goats identified with registration tattoos must have legible tattoos and must have registration papers for these animals available for inspection.
-Kids and lambs under 8 weeks of age, accompanying their dams are exempt from tagging requirements.
+- o Identified with a registered tattoo or an official USDA premises ID tag (Scrapie tag.)
+Goats identified with registration tattoos must have legible tattoos and must have registration papers for these animals available for inspection. - o Free of any signs of sore mouth. - o Free of clinical signs of active fungal (ringworm) infection.